 Policies and Procedures Adopted for the Induction and Training of Trustees

 All Trustees, on appointment, receive a briefing from the Governance Professional (formerly Clerk to the Trustees) and a set list of supporting documentation.
-The Trust arranges its own Trustee training and training for Governors who serve at Local Governing Body level.
+The Trust arranges its own Trustee training.

 Organisational Structure